datasciencecampus/woffle/doc/hcluster.md

 hierarchy.
 At a given depth the `cluster()` function will return which points have been clustered at that point, including all of those which are still singletons.

+`cluster` makes use of scipy's linkage function and the associated functions for obtaining the clusters.

 ### Label Selection